All Products

 Document Center

-This topic summarizes frequently asked questions (FAQ) about the PolarDB for MySQL In-Memory Column Index (IMCI) feature.
+This topic lists the frequently asked questions (FAQ) about the In-Memory Column Index (IMCI) feature of PolarDB for MySQL.

-To use the IMCI feature to accelerate queries, follow these steps:
+To use the IMCI feature to accelerate queries, you can perform the following steps:

-2. Add columnstore indexes to the tables you want to accelerate using the CREATE TABLE or ALTER TABLE statement to include COLUMNAR=1 in the COMMENT field of the table.
-After the columnstore index is ready, the optimizer automatically determines whether to use it based on execution cost.
-For more information about the syntax for adding a columnstore index, see DDL syntax for creating a columnstore index when creating a table.
+2. Add a columnstore index to the tables that you want to accelerate access to.
+To do this, you can use the CREATE TABLE or ALTER TABLE statement to add the COLUMNAR=1 attribute to the COMMENT field of the table.
+After the columnstore index is ready, the optimizer automatically determines whether to use the columnstore index for queries based on the execution cost.
+For more information about the syntax, see DDL syntax for creating a columnstore index when you create a table.

-3. Forward SQL statements to the column store node.
-If the query cost exceeds a specific threshold, the optimizer automatically uses the columnstore index.
-For more information about automatic and manual SQL statement forwarding, see Configure a cluster endpoint to distribute requests between row store and column store.
+3. The SQL statement must be forwarded to the column store node.
+The optimizer automatically uses the columnstore index for the query if the execution cost exceeds a specific threshold.
+For more information about automatic and manual request distribution, see Configure a cluster endpoint to implement automatic request distribution between row store and column store nodes.

-How to check the status of a columnstore index?
+How do I check the status of a columnstore index?

 After you use the ALTER TABLE statement to dynamically add a columnstore index to an existing table, the index is built asynchronously on the column store read-only node.
-Connect to a cluster endpoint with request distribution enabled or connect directly to the column store node.
-Then, query the INFORMATION_SCHEMA.IMCI_INDEXES table to obtain the build status of the columnstore index.
+You can connect to the cluster endpoint that has automatic request distribution enabled or connect directly to the column store node.
+Then, you can query the INFORMATION_SCHEMA.IMCI_INDEXES table to retrieve the build status of the columnstore index.
 Only columnstore indexes in the COMMITTED state can be used for queries.
-For a columnstore index that is being built, query INFORMATION_SCHEMA.IMCI_ASYNC_DDL_STATS to get information about the index build progress.
+For a columnstore index that is being built, you can query the INFORMATION_SCHEMA.IMCI_ASYNC_DDL_STATS table to retrieve information about the index build progress.
 For more information, see View the index status.

 Note

-When you use DMS to log on to a database, you connect to the primary endpoint of the cluster by default.
-To connect to a cluster endpoint or directly to a column store node, follow these instructions:
+When you log on to a database using Data Management (DMS), you are connected to the primary endpoint of the cluster by default.
+To connect to a different cluster endpoint or directly to a column store node, follow these instructions:

 • Connect to a cluster endpoint.

-Log on to Data Management (DMS) 5.0.
-On the Add Instance page, set Entry Mode to Connection String Address and enter the cluster endpoint.
+Log on to DMS 5.0.
+On the Add Instance page, set Entry Method to Connection String and enter the cluster endpoint.
 For more information, see Add an ApsaraDB instance.

 • Connect directly to a column store node.

-First, add a custom cluster endpoint for the target column store node.
+First, create a custom cluster endpoint for the target column store node.
 This custom endpoint must contain only the target column store node.
-Then, log on to Data Management (DMS) 5.0.
-On the Add Instance page, set Entry Mode to Connection String Address and enter the custom cluster endpoint of the column store read-only node.
+Then, log on to DMS 5.0.
+On the Add Instance page, set Entry Method to Connection String and enter the custom cluster endpoint of the column store read-only node.
 For more information, see Add an ApsaraDB instance.

-Use the EXPLAIN statement to view the execution plan of an SQL statement.
-If the execution plan contains IMCI Execution Plan, the SQL statement used a columnstore index to accelerate the query.
-The following is an example:
+You can use the EXPLAIN statement to view the execution plan of an SQL statement.
+If the execution plan contains IMCI Execution Plan, the SQL statement uses a columnstore index to accelerate the query.
+The following example shows a sample execution plan:

 *************************** 1. row ***************************